Why schemes like RSPCA Assured are welfare washing a hopeless existence for farmed animals

 For Charlie: A story of hope amid despair

-In June 2024, Animal Rising’s investigation revealed widespread suffering on RSPCA Assured farms across the UK, uncovering 280 breaches of welfare standards and 94 violations of DEFRA codes of practice.
+In June 2024, Animal Rising’s investigation of forty-five RSPCA Assured farms across the UK revealed widespread and heartbreaking suffering and uncovered 280 breaches of welfare standards and 94 violations of DEFRA codes of practice.
 (You can read our blog about it here.)

-One shining light amid these grim findings was the story of Charlie, a piglet rescued with a large, untreated growth on her head.
+One shining light amid these grim findings was the story of Charlie, a piglet rescued by undercover investigators with a large, untreated growth on her head.
 After receiving medical treatment, she now lives safely in a sanctuary.
-Free from the bleak industrial farm where she was waiting to die, Charlie wags her tail with the enthusiasm of the happiest puppy.
+Free from the bleak industrial farm where she was waiting to be killed, Charlie wags her tail with the enthusiasm of the happiest puppy.
 She’s intelligent, curious, playful, mischievous, and loves affection.

-Charlie’s story reminds us that every farmed animal has the potential to live a joyful, fulfilled life if they were freed from human exploitation.
+Charlie’s story reminds us that every animal who is farmed has the potential to live a joyful, fulfilled life if they were freed from human exploitation.

-The For Charlie campaign is a call to speak up for the billions of animals who, unlike Charlie, won’t escape the cruelty of industrial farming but equally deserve compassion.
+The For Charlie campaign is a call to speak up for the billions of animals who, unlike Charlie, won’t escape the cruelty of being farmed but equally deserve compassion.

 The campaign has called on the RSPCA to end its Assured Scheme and live up to its core values of preventing cruelty and protecting “every kind” of animal.

-An open letter to the RSPCA, signed by veterinary professionals, legal experts, vegan farmers, RSPCA volunteers, celebrities, and members of the public, asks the organisation to stop endorsing the exploitation of farmed animals.
-You can read and add your signature to this letter here.
+An open letter to the RSPCA, signed by over 170 individuals and organisations, including celebrities such as Ricky Gervais and Joanna Lumley, former RSPCA Board members, veterinary professionals, legal experts, and over sixty pro-animal organisations, asks the RSPCA to stop endorsing the exploitation of farmed animals and promote a kinder plant-based future.
+You can read the open letter here.

 The public’s view on welfare washing